-This bill introduces Chapter 507-I to existing law, which establishes comprehensive protections for the collection, retention, and use of personal information.
-It defines essential terms such as "personal information," "government entity," and "third-party providers of information and services."
-The legislation emphasizes that individuals have a reasonable expectation of privacy regarding their personal information held by third-party providers, which cannot be disclosed without explicit consent, except in specific situations like emergencies or legal obligations.
-Additionally, it requires that consent requests be clear and necessitate affirmative action from individuals to opt-in.
+This bill introduces Chapter 507-I to existing law, which establishes comprehensive protections for personal information, defining key terms such as "personal information," "government entity," and "third-party providers of information and services."
+It emphasizes individuals' reasonable expectation of privacy regarding their non-public personal information and prohibits third-party providers from disclosing such information without explicit consent, except in specific situations like emergencies or legal obligations.
+The bill also amends RSA 359-N:2, I(c) to stipulate that the collection, retention, or provision of biometric data must comply with the new chapter or existing law.

 As Amended by the House: 359-N:2